 - Attend and actively participate in Board meetings, retreats, and other scheduled work sessions. - Notify the President when unable to attend or participate in Board meetings and other activities. - Attend and, as assigned, participate in Congregational meetings. - When asked, serve as Worship Associate and participate in annual Board-led worship service. - Serve, when appointed, as a representative of the Board to Congregational teams and other groups.
-Keep the Board informed of team and group activities, issues, and needs. - Accept and fulfill responsibilities and action items to support Board operations. - Communicate regularly to the Congregation on behalf of the Board, including preparing an article for the Beacon. - Support decisions of the Board. - Speak for the Board when directed to do so by the Board. - Actively participate in annual Stewardship activities. - Determine specific uses of the UUCWNC name and images. - Represent the congregation.
+Keep the Board informed of team and group activities, issues, and needs. - Accept and fulfill responsibilities and action items to support Board operations. - Communicate regularly to the Congregation on behalf of the Board - Support decisions of the Board. - Speak for the Board when directed to do so by the Board. - Actively participate in annual Stewardship activities. - Determine specific uses of the UUCWNC name and images. - Represent the congregation.